pacoita/Nx-Generators-Demo/README.md

 # Nx-Generators-Demo

-NX Workspace to showcase the use of custom generators to create Angular applications and libraries with customized configuration files.
+NX Workspace to showcase the use of custom generators to create Angular applications with customized configuration files.